anonymous-one/synology-7.2-atlantic-2.5.6/README.md

-This is the most recent (as of this writing) kernel driver for the aquantia / marvell 2.5 / 5.0 / 10.0gbe adapters.
+This is the most recent (as of this writing) kernel driver for the aquantia / marvell 2.5 / 5.0 / 10.0 gbe adapters.

 This is essentially: